bytecodealliance/jco/README.md

-  wit [options] <component-path>        extract the WIT from a WebAssembly Component [wasm-tools component wit] print [options] <input>               print the WebAssembly WAT text for a binary file [wasm-tools print] parse [options] <input>               parses the Wasm text format into a binary file [wasm-tools parse] new [options] [module]                create a WebAssembly component adapted from a component core Wasm [wasm-tools component new] help [command]                        display help for command
+  wit [options] <component-path>        extract the WIT from a WebAssembly Component [wasm-tools component wit] print [options] <input>               print the WebAssembly WAT text for a binary file [wasm-tools print] parse [options] <input>               parses the Wasm text format into a binary file [wasm-tools parse] new [options] <core-module>           create a WebAssembly component adapted from a component core Wasm [wasm-tools component new] embed [options] [core-module]         embed the component typing section into a core Wasm module [wasm-tools component embed] help [command]                        display help for command
 ```